Ace17/snes-sdk/README.md

 - Switch to a LLVM/clang toolchain: this way we will benefit from lots of code optimizations, allowing us to write simpler C code.
 - C99 support.
 Currently, only C89 is supported.
 - Basic C++ 17 support.
-It would be nice to have: constexpr, virtual functions, destructors, templates.
+It would be nice to have: constexpr, destructors, templates.
 On the other hand, we probably don't need: new, catch/throw, the STL.
+- Remove the 32-bit requirement: currently tcc makes assumptions about the pointer size being 4 bytes, which causes crashes if compiled to 64 bit.

 Dependencies: